1999 National League Championship Series: Game 5

 At the time, the game was the longest in terms of elapsed time in postseason history, clocking in at 5 hours, 46 minutes.
-It was surpassed in 2004 by Game 5 of the American League Championship Series between the Boston Red Sox and the New York Yankees, and again in 2005 in Game 4 of the National League Division Series between the Houston Astros and the Atlanta Braves, and once more in 2014 in Game 2 the NLDS between the San Francisco Giants and the Washington Nationals at Nationals Park.
+It was surpassed in 2004 by Game 5 of the American League Championship Series between the Boston Red Sox and the New York Yankees (5:49), and again in 2005 in Game 4 of the National League Division Series between the Houston Astros and the Atlanta Braves (5:50), and once more in 2014 in Game 2 the NLDS between the San Francisco Giants and the Washington Nationals at Nationals Park (6:23).
+These were all surpassed by the current record, which is held by Game 3 of the 2018 World Series between the Red Sox and the Los Angeles Dodgers that took 7:20 to play.

 This Mets victory marked just the second time in baseball history that a team had come back from a three games to none deficit in a best-of-seven series to make it to a Game 6.
 Coincidentally, the Braves from the previous year's NLCS against the San Diego Padres were the first.